Small Grants Scheme Guidelines

 Charities can apply for between £2,000 and £10,000.
 Please note that if successful, the Trustees may award less than the amount requested.

-When Can You Apply?
+When Can You Apply

-If a previous application is approved, the charity is eligible to reapply to the Foundation from 12 months after the approval date (providing all requirements of last grant are fulfilled).
+If a previous application was approved, the charity is eligible to reapply to the Foundation from 12 months after the approval date (providing all requirements of last grant are fulfilled).
 However, please note that once you have received a grant from The Foundation it is unlikely that you will be a priority for funding in the following year.

 Safeguarding